safespring/web/content/career/2026-solution-architect.md

 You write well.
 Most of our engineering team will only ever encounter the customer through your writing, so clear documentation is half the job.

-You speak Swedish English fluently.
+You speak Swedish and English fluently.

 You can work fully remotely from anywhere in the EU, or from our Stockholm office.
 We'll sort you out with the gear you need, plus the stability of a collective bargaining agreement (or equivalent outside Sweden).

 ## What you'll do